 It often happens that you need to adjust your personal development plan along the way.
 Your mentor can provide you with guidance and support based on your developmental needs.

 Your mentor can act as a sounding board for ideas and concerns regarding academic and professional choices, provide you with insight into possible opportunities and help you think through important decisions.

-Internships and graduation projects are an important part of a your development into a professional who is ready to start a career.
+Internships and graduation projects are an important part of your development into a professional, who is ready to start a career.
 Your mentor can help you decide what internships or graduation projects suit your ambitions, development and career plans.